dmwm/tutorials/environ/rpm-dev.rst

 buggy releases.

-A slightly more advanced version of this cycle is that you keep your git repository and CMSDIST on your own desktop/laptop system, where you can edit the sources with a local editor, then rsync the trees to the dev-vm and build servers.
+A slightly more advanced version of this cycle is that you keep your git repository and cmsdist on your own desktop/laptop system, where you can edit the sources with a local editor, then rsync the trees to the dev-vm and build servers.
 You can actually do almost everything on a laptop, without any need to use a dev-vm or a build server.
 That is actually what